 Oh my god.
 I’m being Floyd, who I let fuck me once.
 Now a little bit of him cums out every once in a while.
 We walk Max back to my room, but the dog insists we look for pot.
 If ever there is clear case of pot abuse, then Max would be the first witness for the prosecution.
 Also for animal abuse.
 Max leads us to Robby’s window for a joint.
 We pile into the room where all the other ditchers are lying about.
 When Robby sees me, he gets that evil look on his face that says he has found his target of abuse and is ready to pounce.

 “Hey, did you hear about them gay boys in North Miami who got busted by the police for doing a sex act at a gay bar.
-The police say they were from the Gables.
+The police say they’re from the Gables.
 Must’ve been some of your friends, gay-bo.”

 “How’d you hear that?”
 Jace asks.

 “It’s on the news.
 Said they’re still looking for the boys.”

 Jace isn’t shy, “Guess what.
 You’ve found them.
 We’re right here.”